mike-koch/ets2-mobile-route-advisor/README.md

  - 12-hour or 24-hour time format

 ## Languages
-Currently, two languages are supported (English (en-US) and Polish (pl-PL)).
+Below are the supported languages.
 If you would like to submit a translation, you can do so by submitting a pull request.
+ - English US (en-US)
+ - Polish (pl-PL)
+ - Portuguese (Brazil) (pt-BR)
+ - French (Canada) (fr-CA)

 ## Screenshots
 ![Cargo Information](https://github.com/mkoch227/ets2-mobile-route-advisor/blob/master/screenshots/cargo.PNG)